tholonia/iching_cli/book/v2/markdown/hexagram_10.md

 ##### *The Spark of the Industrial Revolution*

 #### In the late 18th century, the world witnessed a transformation that would redefine civilization: the Industrial Revolution.
-It all began with a spark—a confluence of scientific curiosity, societal demand, and visionary possibility.
+It all began with a spark, a confluence of scientific curiosity, societal demand, and visionary possibility.
 The age was ripe for invention as humanity stood on the brink of unprecedented change.
 In the bustling city of Manchester, a mill owner named Samuel Watt harnessed the burgeoning power of steam.
 Amid clattering looms and the rhythmic beats of machines, Watt envisioned something greater.
 The dormant energy of coal and the transformative potential of steam engines became the lifeblood of an industrial society.
 Yet, as machines roared to life, challenges abounded.
 Labor unrest simmered, pollution cloaked the skies, and social structures strained under the new pressures of mechanization.
 But with adversity came opportunity.
 The Industrial Revolution was a testament to the raw, unrestrained potential of human ingenuity.
-It taught the world that progress required balance—harnessing power while confronting the challenges it created.
+It taught the world that progress required balance, harnessing power while confronting the challenges it created.
 A new epoch was birthed from the chaos, highlighting that within the core of every human initiative lies the potential for profound change.

 <div style="font-size: 8pt;font-style:italic">Source: The Industrial Revolution: History, Documents, and Key Questions (2020), Steam Engines of the Revolution by John P. Rafferty (2011)</div>